UKHO/gsfpy/CONTRIBUTING.md

 ### Submit Feedback

-The best way to send feedback is to file an issue at <https://github.com/UKHO/gsfpy/issues>.
+Send feedback by filing an issue at <https://github.com/UKHO/gsfpy/issues>.

 If you are proposing a feature:
 - Explain in detail how it would work.
 - Keep the scope as narrow as possible, to make it easier to implement.
-- Remember that this is a volunteer-driven project, and that contributions are welcome :)
+- Remember that this project is driven by the community, and that contributing a Pull Request is the best way to ensure new features are implemented.
+The following sections explain how this can be done :)

 ## Get Started!